-Your own mind is your biggest hurdle, Shy Realtor, because when allowed to function without conscious parameters, it often chooses to focus on the things you’re most insecure about.
+Your own mind is your biggest hurdle.
+When allowed to function without parameters, it often chooses to focus on the things you’re most insecure about.

-It’s human nature to assess weaknesses in order to calculate the odds of survival...but we aren’t talking about hunting wooly mammoths here, or making a speech to Congress...
+It’s human nature to assess weaknesses in order to calculate the odds of survival...but we aren’t talking about hunting woolly mammoths here.

 You just need to pick up your phone to grow your business.
 That’s it.

-So in order to stay in the game, there needs to be a concentrated effort to keep the mind from straying into the “No Trespassing” zone of our insecurities — at least when the “Open for business” sign is on the door.
+So in order to stay in the game, there needs to be a concentrated effort to keep the mind from straying into the “No Trespassing” zone of our insecurities.

 He decided that he would talk to any woman sitting by herself on a bench in New York’s Botanical Garden.